zephyrproject-rtos/zephyr/doc/collaboration/code/gerrit.rst

 Submitting a Change
 *******************

-Currently, Gerrit is only one method to submit a change for review.
+Currently, Gerrit is the only method to submit a change for review.

 Before submitting, please ensure each commit conforms with coding and contribution guidelines.
 Directions for building the source code